Schengen Alert LogoSchengen Alert

 It’s a frustrating, soul-crushing experience.
 But as someone who has been through this process more times than I can count, I’m here to tell you that it’s not impossible.
 You just need to know the system and how to play it.

 This isn’t your typical government-website-style guide.
 This is the real-deal, no-fluff playbook to help you get that appointment and finally get your European adventure started.
+Once you have your appointment, make sure you have everything you need with our Schengen visa documents checklist.

 First Things First: Know Where to Look